Most Recent Update:

 - .5 oz your favorite orange liqueur, (Grand Marnier preferred) (1 Tablespoon)

 - 5-6 oz sour mix (about 3/4 cup)

 - Segment of lime

 - kosher salt or your favorite rimming salt

 - Bring water and sugar to a boil.
 Cool to room temperature.

 - Add freshly squeezed lime and lemon juice.

-- Strain and chill.
+- Strain and chill until cold

 - Fill your glass/es with crushed ice.
 All the way to the top.

 - Stir together the tequila, orange liqueur and sour mix.
 Start with the lesser amount and add more to taste as needed.